mostafawanas88/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+React Router is a hook that allows you to access the state of the router and perform navigation from inside the components.
+UseRouteMatch matches the url in the same way that a Route would without rendering Route.
-1. How would you explain form validation to someone who has never programmed before?
+1. How would you explain form validation to someone who has never programmed before? an autmoated process embedded in the code where the web-form checks if information provided by the user s correct.
+This is embedded through specific alerts and error messages that allows users to fix wrong information .
-1. In 1-2 sentences, define end to end testing.
+1. In 1-2 sentences, define end to end testing. software testing method that involves testing an application's worflow from begging to end, matching the entire user's journey in every step of the way. x

 ## Instructions